Sponsored Content

 ESG Catalysts

-Important ESG-related catalysts in 2024 will be the development of EU regulation that imposes parameters surrounding Sustainable Finance.
-Advisors will have to ask clients about their sustainability preferences, there are more disclosure requirements on companies and asset managers must state how they are managing ESG risks.
+Important ESG-related catalysts in 2024 will be the possible development of EU further regulation that imposes parameters surrounding Sustainable Finance.
+From a regulation standpoint, advisors will have to ask clients about their sustainability preferences, there are more disclosure requirements on companies and asset managers must state how they are managing ESG risks.

 Learn more about CME Group